authoritative vs permissive parenting: am I too soft?

 How to overcome forgetfulness in holding your child accountable:

 • Creatively reduce offenses that just keep happening.
 You might be trying to keep track of too many “consequences in waiting.”
+It’s time to coach!
 If it’s a group issue, hold a family meeting as mentioned, or problem-solve with an individual child.
 You also could teach a positive value or skill that prevents misbehavior, using our motivate, model, practice, praise sequence.

 • Put it in writing.
 A post-it note or notebook makes it easy to check your plan, including why a consequence is given.
 It’s pretty hard to follow through when neither you nor your child can remember why you’re doing something.
 (Just be careful not to shame your child by putting the record of their infraction in full view of everyone else.)